monzeromer-lab/WebFluent/README.md

 ﻿# Hello World 👋
+ ## Umm, you may wanna skip this part if it's your first time here

+if you've ever been here -> I'll be rewriting WebFluent again Why?
+I played around with Mint-lang, and I think It's great But...
+It's has some issues that I should probably talk about it in a video (soo stay tuned for that..)

+let's get to the actual readme for this repo...

+# the actual readme..

 This is me again, Monzer Omer but this time tried to make web development easier and save us a lot of time